Perspective | ‘It’s Academic’ has a new question: Who will sponsor the long-running quiz show?

 “It’s Academic” found a new home at the World MediaNet studio at National Harbor.
 But then the coronavirus pandemic hit, and assembling contestants, coaches, fans, production staff and host Hillary Howard in the same room wasn’t a good idea.

-Everyone scrambled and the show was put together on Zoom.
+Everyone scrambled, and the show was put together on Zoom.
 It’s still broadcast Sundays at 10 a.m. on Channel 4.

 “It’s a program that touches so many people, and it has such a wide reach,” Trepanier said.
 “Our coaches and students are so sincerely supportive.
 Emails have been pouring in: ‘We’re all in for next year.
 What can we do to help?’ ”